Click images to enlarge

 Calistoga is at the northern end of the Napa Valley.
 It is approximately 230 feet higher in elevation and 10 degrees warmer on a typical summer day than the City of Napa at the southern end of the Napa Valley.

 Follow the links in left hand column to view panoramas and pictures of the wineries and landscape around Calistoga.
 Scroll down for a map of the Napa Valley.
-Use the blue column links, right side, to visit other areas in the wine country, to tour San Francisco or to book Discount Travel reservations.
+Use the blue column links, right side, to visit other areas in the wine country or to tour San Francisco.

 A Brief History of Calistoga

 There are currently over a dozen spas and resorts in Calistoga.
 Long before the first spa was built, Native Americans had discovered the healing powers of the area's geothermal waters rich in magnesium and calcium.

 Calistoga is thought to be a combination of California and Saratoga as spoken by a tipsy Sam Brannan.
 Brannan had come to Napa Valley in the late 1850s with the dream of making it the "Saratoga Springs of California."

 Sam Brannan's Calistoga Hot Springs Resort opened in 1863 with guest cottages, mansion, hot springs, mud baths, bandstand, stables, race track, distillery, observatory, bathhouse, arboretum and a pavilion for dancing and roller skating.